 The health of this danish rye bread recipe

 A bread with 100% rye is a whole-grain bread.
-It’s much healthier than your common wheat bread.
-It has less carbohydrates, more fibers and in general, fills your stomach well (per calorie eaten).
+It’s much healthier than your typical wheat bread.
+It has fewer carbohydrates, more fibers, and generally fills your stomach nicely (per calorie eaten).

 Judge for yourself.